-Louis Belanger’s Montreal fest opener, the tale of a father devastated by his 5-year-old son’s death, never hits a wrong note, thanks to standout perfs and a script that patiently builds characters of such dimensionality that each surprise twist lends increased psychological rightness.
-Adroitly intermixing a classic genre, the buddy road movie, with the arthouse motif of adults’ shattered reactions to their children’s deaths (a theme examined by fellow Canadian Atom Egoyan’s “The Sweet Hereafter"), "Route 132" drives its universal themes through a closely observed, very specific Quebec.
+Louis Belanger’s “Route 132,” the tale of a father devastated by his 5-year-old son’s death, never hits a wrong note, thanks to standout perfs and a script that patiently builds characters of such dimensionality that each surprise twist lends increased psychological rightness.
+Adroitly intermixing a classic genre, the buddy road movie, with the arthouse motif of adults’ shattered reactions to their children’s deaths (a theme examined by fellow Canadian Atom Egoyan’s “The Sweet Hereafter”), the Montreal fest opener drives its universal themes through a closely observed, very specific Quebec.
 Breakout pic, also in the Toronto fest, should easily cross borders.

 Montrealer Gilles (Francois Papineau), unable to cope with his young son’s sudden demise from meningitis, runs away from the doctor, the funeral, his university teaching job and the whole city, thanks to a chance meeting with disreputable old pal Bob (co-scripter Alexis Martin), with whom he drunkenly schemes to knock over banks in the boondocks.
 But the urbanites prove more gullible than the hicks (all the banks have folded anyhow), and Gilles proves more self-destructive than Bob could have imagined.

 Gilles’ short-lived crime wave seems intended as a form of suicide, his itinerary reading like a desperate return to the past by a man who sees no future.
 He keeps journeying back to his roots, making the rounds of his relatives, ostensibly to cadge food and lodging.
 In some respects, “Route 132” feels like a French Canadian “Five Easy Pieces,” blending comic road-movie encounters with emotionally resonant prodigal son reunions.